 Other times, rather than ‘rare and archaic,‘ the word of the day has the more valedictory categorization of ‘obsolete‘.
 I define obsolete as ‘given short-shrift and utterly deserving of revitalisation’.
 Doubtless, I do so partly out of self-defense because these are not infrequently words I still use.
 (I do not even try to keep up with the cultural memos on such things.)

-Other times, they’re words that I’ve never seen before and never, ever, ever want to forget.
-Here is one of my favorites from some time back:
+Some times, the OED selects words that I’ve never seen before and never, ever, ever want to forget.
+Here, for example, is one of my favorites from some time back:

 † morigerous, adj.
 Obedient, compliant, submissive.
 Also figurative.